flavioesteves/LearningNodeJS/README.md

     - ":" is the syntax for dynamic path
     - the order is important, first the static then the dynamic paths
 * 120 - Loading Product Detail Data
+* 121 - Rendering the Product Detail View